Leung Kwok-hung: Arrest under National Security Law

 On 6 January 2021, Leung was arrested along with more than 50 other pan-democrats, accused of violating the national security law over their participation in the pro-democracy primaries of 2020.
-He is accused of "subverting state power."
+He was accused of "subverting state power."
 Leung was released on bail on 7 January.

 On 28 February 2021, Leung was formally charged, along with 46 others, with subversion and was arrested again.
 On 4 March, he was denied bail and he remained in prison.
 On 12 March, Leung was again denied bail citing national security risks.
 On 29 March 2021, the High Court denied him bail again and he will remain in custody until the next hearing on the case on 31 May 2021.

 On 13 May 2021, High Court judge Esther Toh, upheld her decision to deny bail to Leung alleging his determinate opposition to the government and the national security law.
 Toh also argued that Leung had foreign and international support if released and that he was at high risk of reoffending.

 On 5 September 2022, Leung pleaded not-guilty to subversion charges.

+On 30 May 2024, Leung was found guilty of conspiracy to commit subversion.

+On 19 November 2024, Leung was sentenced to six years and nine months in prison.

 Convictions

 On 16 April 2021, Leung was found guilty of taking part in unauthorised assembly and was sentenced to 18 months' imprisonment.

 On 24 May 2021, Leung pleaded guilty over another unauthorised assembly in 2019 which turned violent.
 Leung was defiant during the mitigation hearing in court and said that however he pleaded guilty, he believed he had done nothing wrong.
 On 28 May 2021, Leung was sentenced to an additional 18 months' imprisonment over the 2019 unauthorised assembly.

 On 16 October 2021, Leung was sentenced to further eight months' imprisonment over un unauthorised assembly in July 2020, in a protest against the national security law.

 In March 2022, an additional sentence of two weeks in prison was added to Leung's overall sentence, after he was convicted of contempt during his time at LegCo.

-In July 2022, Leung and other seven activists, appealed his conviction for violating COVID-19 restrictions during Labour Day in 2020, citing "disproportionate" measures from the government.
+In July 2022, Leung and seven other activists, appealed his conviction for violating COVID-19 restrictions during Labour Day in 2020, citing "disproportionate" measures from the government.
+On 18 October 2022, the appeal was rejected by a court.